ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 v_r(t) = R \, \omega_r(t)
 $$

-Note that for this post, we are going to assume that the ball starts rolling without slipping at $t = 0$, and then afterwards we can just shift the time by $t_{s \rightarrow r}$.
+Note that in this section, we are going to assume that the ball starts rolling without slipping at $t = 0$, and then afterwards we can just shift the time by $t_{s \rightarrow r}$.

 **TODO** draw diagram